 Functional connectivity inference from calcium imaging population data using CRFs

 CRFs model the conditional distribution p(y|x), where x represents observations and y represents true labels associated with a graphical structure.
 Since no assumptions are made on x, CRFs can accurately describe the conditional distribution with complex dependencies in observation variables.
+Meanwhile, the graphical model structure itself is used to constrain the interdependencies between the labels in potentially elaborate ways.
 Therefore, CRFs have been successfully applied in diverse areas such as news (Peng et al., 2011), bioinformatics (Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005), computer vision (He et al., 2004; Sminchisescu et al., 2006) and natural language processing (Choi et al., 2005; Lafferty et al., 2001).

 In order to construct a structured model from population activity with single cell resolution, we used CRFs representing neurons and their functional connections as nodes and edges in a graph (Figure 1A).
-To obtain the probability estimation to observe different network states based on observed population vectors (Figure S1), we assume that observed activity events from each neuron were generated by nodes in a graph structure, and that each node can have two values: ‘0’ corresponding to non-activity, and an ‘1’ corresponding to neuronal activity.
+To estimate the probability of different network states from observed population vectors (Figure S1), we assume that observed activity events from each neuron were generated by nodes in a graph structure, and that each node can have two values: ‘0’ corresponding to non-activity, and an ‘1’ corresponding to neuronal activity.
 In this way nodes interact with each other by connecting edges, which have four possible combinations ‘00’, ‘01’, ‘10’, and ‘11’, depending on the values of the two nodes on the edge.
 The two values associated with nodes and the four values associated with edges are characterized by a set of parameters called node potentials (ϕ0,ϕ1) and edge potentials (ϕ00,ϕ01,ϕ10,ϕ11) correspondingly (Figure 1A).
-These parameters reflect the likelihood of individual values on each node and edge.
-Using part of the observation data, we obtained the model parameters and performed cross-validation on the withheld data.
-Therefore, the normalized product of the corresponding nodes and edge potentials describes the likelihood of the neuronal population that has a specific activation pattern.
+These parameters are also known as potential functions and reflect the scores of individual values on each node and edge.
+Using part of the observation data, we estimate model parameters and perform cross-validation on held-out data.
+The final normalized product of the corresponding nodes and edge potentials describes the likelihood that the neuronal population exhibits a specific activation pattern.